“after all, he seems to have a lot to say about what can’t be said.” Bertrand Russell.

 Mental illness and genius aren’t the same thing.

 Schizophrenia, in his time, had no treatment.
 His spent his lonely life trying to think his way out of thinking too much.

 “He has penetrated deep into mystical ways of thought and feeling, but I think (though he wouldn’t agree) that what he likes best in mysticism is its power to make him stop thinking.”
 Bertrand Russell.

 Our solar system is not a perfect clock.
 There have been 16 ice ages in the past million years.
 “Small variations in the tilt of the Earth on its axis and variations in the planet’s elliptical path around the sun are all that is necessary to plunge the planet in and out of the freezer. […]

-Alberto Giacometti, lived most of his sculptor life in a Paris apartment/studio, without hot water or a bathroom.
+Alberto Giacometti lived most of his sculptor life in a Paris apartment/studio, without hot water or a bathroom.
 Brother Diego was his foundry assistant.
-He chain-smoked 4 packs per day, and wore the same grey, herring bone suit, 24 hours a day.
+He chain-smoked 4 packs a day, and wore the same grey, herring bone suit, 24 hours a day.
 He would buy a new one – same color, same style – once a year.
 He went to restaurants for his meals, bistros and clubs for drinks […]

 On December 13, 1963, Corliss Lamont hosted the 172nd anniversary of the Bill of Rights in Washington D. C., and presented the Thomas Pain Award to . . .
 Bob Dylan.